ramvrav/HackerRankChallenges/README.md

 If cat  catches the mouse first, print Cat B.
 If both cats reach the mouse at the same time, print Mouse C as the two cats fight and mouse escapes.

+Problem 26.
+There is a string, s, of lowercase English letters that is repeated infinitely many times.
+Given an integer, n, find and print the number of letter a's in the first n letters of the infinite string.